phatcher/Meerkat.Security/README.md

 # Defining the security model

-Following on from the idea of resources and activities, your security model should be focussed on your business functionality rather than how you map this to a particular software implementation.
-If you do this, it will be much easier to explain to the business sponsors what is being secured and why, and should more naturally flow from any analysis dicussions e.g. "We only want managers to be able to approve invoices".
+Following on from the idea of resources and activities, your security model should be focused on your business functionality rather than how you map this to a particular software implementation.
+If you do this, it will be much easier to explain to the business sponsors what is being secured and why, and should more naturally flow from any analysis discussions e.g. "We only want managers to be able to approve invoices".

 Another way of developing this structure is rather than resource/activity is noun/verb; nouns represent objects that need securing and verbs are the operations that users will perform.
 You can stray from this pattern, but it should be intentional rather than accidental.